 This barbecue rub recipe is always a favourite and is the one I often use for adding to my cuts of beef.
-The easy-to-make mix of flavour packed spices, dried herbs and brown sugar will flavour, season and caramelize fabulously!
+The easy-to-make blend of flavour-packed spices, dried herbs and brown sugar will flavour, season and caramelize your grilled and fried meat fabulously!
 (See the bottom of the page for links to more of my recipes)

 2 tbsp dried thyme

 2-3 tsp salt